MariusZerni/moving-to-mars/README.md

 ```

-To establish which enemies can drop bombs I had to create a function to find the most advanced enemies from each row.
+To establish which enemies can drop bombs, I had to create a function to find the most advanced enemies from each row.

 ```js
 function findMostAdvancedInvaders() {